Bolofofopt/Projects/WebProjects/GPTBox/README.md

 # GPTBOX Overview
-This project, done in the context of PAP, consisted of developing a WebApp, that has the objective of helping clients that need to store/transport objects reach companies in the storage and transport regime.
+This project, done in the context of the final course project, consisted of developing a WebApp, that has the objective of helping clients that need to store/transport objects reach companies in the storage and transport regime.

 The clients that want to use our services need to be registered in our database and they can do so through one of the pages on the website, to access the form to know the companies they need to log in.
 The website is hosted in a WebServer and on a portable XAMPP configured by us.